This simpe and colorful pan seared halibut served with dill sauce makes for a tasty family meal, especally on cool spring nights.

 Blend

-How to cook Halibut
+How to Cook Pan-Seared Halibut

 - First, make a halibut marinade.
 Drizzle the halibut with olive oil, and add the garlic, lemon juice, salt, and pepper.
 Gently massage it with your hands until the fish is saturated with the mix.
 Refrigerate